MAFABA/lets-encrypt-/docs/contributing.rst

 with ``tox`` and integration tests, as described below.
 To reverse this, you can type ``deactivate``.
 More information can be found in the `virtualenv docs`_.

+.. warning:: You should regularly run ``git pull`` to keep your local copy of
+    the client in sync with git master.
+However from time to time you will encounter ``virtualenv`` / ``pkg_resources`` due to changing versions of various components, or modules moving but leaving .pyc files behind.
+If these occur, simply re-run ``./bootstrap/dev/venv.sh``.

 .. _`virtualenv docs`: https://virtualenv.pypa.io

 Find issues to work on